dennisguse/TheSchreibmaschine/README.md

 * Your current paragraph remains centered.
 * There is no text selection.
 * There is no CTRL-Z.
-* You can do everything using a keyboard.
+* You can do everything via a keyboard.
 * Thesaurus: (so far GERMAN only) offline data from http://openthesaurus.de

 -----